inpho/inphosite/docs/source/install.rst

 .. note::
     If you have not yet done so, please `Copy the Database`_ before begining!
+    (This step is not necessary if you are working on an inpho machine.)

 1.  `Create a GitHub account <https://github.com/signup/free>`_